badgerloop-software/github-tutorial/README.md

 This Tutorial is based on the one from [hubspot](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)

-# WSL Installation Instructions (Firmware Start Here)
+# WSL and Ubuntu Installation and Setup (Firmware Start Here)
 This portion of the tutorial is to guide new Firmware members in the installation of WSL.
 Requirements for this tutorial are that you are using your **personal laptop** that runs **Windows 10, Windows 11, or Linux**.
 Windows users, please complete WSL installation before continuing with the GitHub tutorial.
 If you use Linux, then you can skip ahead to the GitHub portion.

 ## Step 0: Install Windows Terminal